davidkellis/benchmarks/README.md

 This project aims to replicate a variety of benchmarks taken from various sources.

+A sample benchmark report run on a MacBook Pro (Retina, 13-inch, Early 2015, 2.7 GHz Intel Core i5, 16 GB 1867 MHz DDR3) can be seen at https://davidkellis.github.io/benchmarks/.

 Every benchmark implementation runs in a self-contained Docker container.
 Necessary build and runtime artifacts are copied into the container.

 Benchmarks are pulled from: